Jump to a section

-Attending a festival solo can be an incredible experience - liberating, social, and full of unexpected adventures.
+Attending a festival solo can be liberating, social, and full of unexpected adventures.
 In 2026, with the right preparation and mindset, you can have an amazing time at UK festivals alone.
 This guide covers everything from choosing the right event to staying safe and making friends.

 Why Go Solo?